Melanie Scott’s Instructor qualifications

 Fully insured, WWC, police check, member of PIAA (Pet Industry Association of Australia).

 Proud sponsor of the SEBP Police Science Journal, Response Magazine, Australian 000 Journal

 Services required outside this area by appointment only.

 Elite Training Packages–

 During our private consults we tailor a programme to suit you and your dog, based on your needs and situation.
-You do NOT have to be a First Responder to access Private Consults they are available to everyone.

 What is the difference between a Service Dog, Therapy Dog and Companion Dog?